bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 Mark Erhardt: 00:36:02

 Cool.
-I have the impression that lunch may have yeah we should not miss lunch yeah thank you very much thanks guys that was awesome thanks for coming on all right merch what'd you learn?
+I have the impression that lunch may have arrived.
+Yeah thank you very much, thanks for coming on.

+Adam Jonas: 00:36:21

+All right merch what'd you learn?

+Mark Erhardt: 00:36:22

 I feel pretty caught up again on how Lightning is going to work.
 Pretty excited about Taproot channels coming to pass.
 Definitely need to get the pay-to-Taproot outputs up on the chain.